 How long and costly are orthodontic treatments in Hong Kong?

 Everyone’s mouths are unique, so orthodontic treatment time can vary from patient to patient.
 While your age, the type of treatment you choose, the severity of your case and your level of compliance all play a role in how long you’ll be in treatment, other factors like biology factor in as well.
 Every patient is different and teeth move at different speeds.
 On average, the treatment time can be anywhere from 12-36 months.
 However, if you constantly have emergencies with braces coming off, wear your aligners poorly or have inflamed gums due to poor tooth brushing, then chances are your treatment time will take much longer.
-Treatment costs can vary depending on the type of appliances used, the severity of the case and whether your treated by a dentist or an Orthodontist and generally ranges from HK$30,000 to $150,000.
+Treatment costs can vary depending on the type of appliances used, the severity of the case and whether your treated by a dentist or an Orthodontist in Hong Kong and generally ranges from HK$30,000 to $150,000.

 If you plan to have orthodontic treatment, then do consider the time it would take to complete it before starting the treatment.
 In the majority of cases, transferring from one orthodontist to another will always lead to longer treatment times.
 That’s because each orthodontist has his/her own way of placing the brackets on, or the type of appliances they would use to get from A to Z. I had one patient who came to see me, that had relocated from 3 different countries and he was still in fixed braces after ten years.